Santa Claus faces Sarah Palin in Congress run - NewsBreak

 Claus, 74, is among 48 candidates to replace the late Rep. Don Young (R-Alaska).

-He will face off against former Gov. Sarah Palin (R), former Senate Majority Leader John Coghill (R), surgeon Al Gross (I), state Sen. Josh Revak (R) and former Interior Department official Tara Sweeney (R).Trump & Oz: The Save America Rally in Greensburg
+He will face off against former Gov. Sarah Palin (R), former Senate Majority Leader John Coghill (R), surgeon Al Gross (I), state Sen. Josh Revak (R) and former Interior Department official Tara Sweeney (R).President Biden set to visit SW Ohio

 “It’s definitely not a joke.
 I have a lot of experience before my Santa years that I think is applicable to this particular seat,” Claus said during an appearance Thursday night on NewsNation’s “Banfield.”